-EC & EM SOIL MAPPING
+EC & EM SOIL TEXTURE MAPPING

+It all starts with the soil.
 It takes about 300 years to form 3/8 inch of soil in a mild climate.
 The soils we farm were formed over thousands of years, and if managed well that same soil will be around for generations to come.

 Soil texture does not change; which is why Veris EC or Geonics EM38 soil mapping are typically one time operations.
 Good or bad we can expect to farm the same soil texture as long as we remain stewards of that land.